esrath99/Machine-Learning-Project/README.md

 # Heart Disease Prediction Using Machine Learning Techniques

 # Objective
-This project aims to apply machine learning algorithms for early-stage heart disease prediction using patient health data.
+This project aims to apply machine learning algorithms to predict the risk of heart disease using patient health data.

 # Project Workflow
  Dataset: Utilized a public dataset of patient health data, which was preprocessed for model training and testing.